Amanda C. McClain, PhD, MS

 Yesenia Jacobo, BS

-Lauren Yowell, MS
+Lauren Yowell, MS, RDN

-Capacity-oriented approaches to food security & diet
+Capacity-oriented approaches to food security & HEALTHY diet

 San Diego Community Stakeholder Study